mcclure/NFTBlocker/README.md

 Web twitter uses history modification to change the address bar, rather than hard links to new pages.
 So the Block All button is never injected.
 This should be fixed in a future version.
 The plugin can still be activated by clicking the extension's icon near the omnibox.

+I'm trying to use this as an unpacked extension and it isn't working?

+You'll need to include jquery-1.11.2.min.js in the project folder.